na-na-hi/renget/archive/SillyT_Lorebook.md

 Content: ```Michael is an ambitious overachiever who spends most of his time in the classroom```

-So, if {{user}} goes to Math Class, they'll encounter both Mrs. Johnson, as well Michael and any other students flagged in either Classroom or Hallway.
+So, if {{user}} goes to Math Class, they'll encounter both Mrs. Johnson, as well Michael and any other students flagged in Classroom.

 Or, let's say you want all the jocks to show up at one place...